Common raccoon dog: Diet

-Common raccoon dogs are omnivores that feed on insects, rodents, amphibians, birds, fish, reptiles, mollusks, crabs, sea urchins, human garbage, carrion, eggs, and insectivores, as well as fruits, nuts, and berries.
+Common raccoon dogs are omnivores that feed on insects, rodents, amphibians, birds, fish, reptiles, mollusks, crabs, sea urchins, human garbage, carrion, and eggs, as well as fruits, nuts, and berries.
 Among the rodents targeted by common raccoon dogs, voles seem to predominate in swampy areas, but are replaced with gerbils in flatland areas such as Astrakhan.
 Frogs are the most commonly taken amphibians; in the Voronezh region, they frequently eat fire-bellied toads, while European spadefoot toads are usually taken in Ukraine.
 Common raccoon dogs are able to eat toads that have toxic skin secretions by producing copious amounts of saliva to dilute the toxins.
 They prey on waterfowl, passerines, and migrating birds.
 Grouse are commonly hunted in their introduced range, and many instances of pheasant predation are recorded in the Ussuri territory.

 Common raccoon dogs eat beached fish and fish trapped in small water bodies.
 They rarely catch fish during the spawning season, but eat many during the spring thaw.
 In their southern range, they eat young tortoises and their eggs.
 Insectivorous mammals hunted by common raccoon dogs include shrews, hedgehogs, and, on rare occasions, moles and desmans.
 In the Ussuri territory, large moles are their primary source of food.
 Plant food is highly variable, and includes bulbs, rhizomes, oats, millets, maize, nuts, fruits, berries, grapes, melons, watermelons, pumpkins, and tomatoes.

 Common raccoon dogs adapt their diets to the season; in late autumn and winter they feed mostly on rodents, carrion, and feces, while fruit, insects, and amphibians predominate in spring.
 In summer they eat fewer rodents, and mainly target nesting birds, fruits, grains, and vegetables.